torwhite/R-Intro/_episodes/02-Intro-to-R-and-Rstudio.md

 ## **R**
 R is a programming language used to perform statistical computations and implement graphics.
-It is open-source and free.

-It is generally used by statisticians for data mining, data analytics.
+It is open-source and free and generally used by statisticians for data mining, data analytics.

 It helps to perform data wrangling, analyzing and visualizing data easily.

 R has a list of packages each of which helps you perform certain function.

 As of January 2017, there are more than 10,000 packages for R, the list of which you can find here.

 Each package can easily be downloaded and used in R.

 In a 2019 survey conducted by Kaggle, R was the third most used programming language by data professionals.

 ## **RStudio**